naubiomech/ExoCode/Documentation/README.md

 [ ] Where and how to do filtering for sensors that need to be filtered

-**Chance**, I am leaving this for you since this involves more in depth development
+**Chance**, I am leaving this for you since this involves more in depth development.
+Particular importance is torque sensor filtering for derivative gain use.

 ## Background
 The code is written in Arduino and C++.